- Category: Squadrons & HUs

 During the entire campaign Sqn Ldr KK Majumdar personally led his pilots on recce missions in adverse weather and over inhospitable terrain.
 For this exhibition of exceptional courage, leadership and fighting spirit in the face of the enemy he was awarded the Distinguished Flying Cross [DFC], the first such award to an Indian officer in World War II.
 WO Harjinder Singh had improvised a wooden tailwheel that was used on the Lysanders when the spares ran out.
 He was awarded MBE for his imaginative improvisation and for maintaining very high aircraft serviceability inspite of poor logistic backing.

-Throughout its span of operations, the Squadron lost only one Lysander during operations, piloted by Fg Off J K Deuskar, when the aircraft flipped over during a landing.
+Throughout its span of operations, the Squadron lost only one crew during operations, when a Lysander piloted by Fg Off J K Deuskar, flipped over during a landing.
 The gunner Sgt Dhora was also killed.
 Atleast one Lysander was lost in Japanese bombing and another lost during a ferry flight.
 One of the last missions was flown on 7th March by Fg Offrs Rajinder Singh and Raza.
 They flew two RAF Pilots to Rangoon airfield to help evacuate two Hurricane fighters left behind at the airfield.
 The squadron handed over all but three of its Lysanders to the Burma Air Force that was newly raised.

 The Squadron had come back to Secunderabad in March 42.
 On return from the fighting, command was taken over by Sqn Ldr Subroto Mukherjee once again.
 In June 42 14 Pilots under Sqn Ldr Mukerjee went to Risalpur for conversion to Hurricanes.
 After conversion the Squadron moved south to Trichy for some time.

 Flt Lt Henry Runganadhan was to suceed Sqn Ldr Mukerjee in Oct 42.
-However just before taking over command, he was killed in a Crash.
+However just before taking over command, he was killed in a flying accident.
 The Lockheed Hudson in which he was travelling was hit in the tail by a Hurricane which was escorting it.

 |The squadron crest was first approved in Oct 42.
 The original motto "Ittehad Mein Shakti Hai" was later changed to "Ekta mein Shakti" meaning "In unity there is strength", a motto very aptly chosen.|